Can vasectomies cause erectile dysfunction?

 Thinking of getting the snip?
 Big decision!
-Loads of guys opt for a vasectomy and there are plenty of factors you’ll need to consider before going under the knife.
+Around 500,000 men in the US opt for a vasectomy each year and there are plenty of factors you’ll need to consider before going under the knife.
 But is your ability to get and stay hard one of them?

 There’s a lot of misinformation about vasectomies and erectile dysfunction.
 If you’re thinking about having a vasectomy, it can be hard to know what to believe and who to trust.
 Can they really stop you from getting erections, or is it just a myth?